 The current version offers tabs to display only settings for the List View and settings for the Edit View.

-This tab display the Settings allowing you to enable search, filters or bulk actions, defining the number of entries per page and defining the default sort attribute.
+This tab displays the Settings allowing you to enable search, filters, or bulk actions, defining the number of entries per page, and defining the default sort attribute.

 It also shows the Displayed Fields and as usual, you can change the order of the attributes the way you want.

-Same thing in edit view: the relevant informations are displayed for a smoother and better user experience!
+Same thing in edit view: the relevant information is displayed for a smoother and better user experience!